MikeAustin71/errprefops/errpref/README.md

 This method makes provision for the inclusion of an optional error context string.

-Notice that this pattern also allows for use of the **nil** value for parameter, ***dto***.
+Also, notice that this pattern allows for use of the **nil** value for parameter, ***dto***.
 If no error prefix information is present or required, just pass a **nil** parameter value.

 This pattern provides a separate function chain string for each method.
 This architecture allows for multiple calls from parent methods without adding unnecessary and irrelevant text to the function chain.
-If an error occurs, only the relevant error prefix and error context information will be returned.
+If an error occurs, only the relevant error prefix and error context information will be returned in the formatted error message.